-Once upon a time, on the Island of Parepidaymos (par-ep-id’-ay-mos) just East of Eden, near the Land of Nod in Mawveth, is a small community called Seven Towns.
+Once upon a time, on the Island of Parepidaymos (par-ep-id’-ay-mos) there was a small community called Seven Towns.
 When Tophet requested assistance, the Council of Seven Town saw this as an excellent opportunity to open trading routes with the separatist, xenophobic, self-sustaining village of Tophet.
 Opening the trading routes North would be quite lucrative.
 And so the Council decided to elect representatives to go help Tophet.

 - Emet Cooperson is a seeker of the One True God and wielder of secret magicks.
 He comes from the Seven Towns lumber village of Clarion.
 He is young and enthusiastic to a fault.
 Emet seeks to rescue the children of Tophet to promote the Greater Good.

 - The Seven Towns coal mining town of Dagnus Mines has put their trust in the scout named Uwe Gudderson.
 He hopes to open trading between Seven Towns and Tophet by helping to find the missing children.
 Uwe is a follower of Torm the True whose main temple is located in the city of Shamokin.

 - The mountain village of Rockton elected to send Jessie to aid Tophet.
 She is a valiant fighter, speaking more with actions than words.

 - Rayna Mithrow is a high ranking noble from the mountain village of Rockton.
 She has elected to seek out and rescue the children of Tophet because she feels she cannot trust anyone else to carry out the mission despite Jessie having been sent by the Council.